Sean-Walsh-496/Ballzooka_embedded/README.md

 datasheet indicates that this could be considerably reduced, this is just a test value) and then read two bytes from the device.
 These two bytes are appended into a single integer which represents the read distance in CM.

+After our initial testing, we concluded that the sonar, when being powered by 5V, is reliable to approximately 6 meters in distance.

 #### Magnetometer